ska-sa/katgpucbf/doc/fgpu.design.rst

 computed using the ``sincospi`` function, which saves both a multiplication by :math:`\pi` and a range reduction.

+The gains, fine delays and phases need to be made available to the kernel.
+We found that transferring them through the usual CUDA copy mechanism leads to sub-optimal scheduling, because these (small) transfers could end up queued behind the much larger transfers of digitiser samples.
+Instead, we use `vkgdr`_ to allow the CPU to write directly to the GPU buffers.
+The buffers are replicated per output item, so that it is possible for the CPU to be updating the values for one output item while the GPU is computing on another.

 Coarse delays
 ^^^^^^^^^^^^^
 One of the more challenging aspects of the processing design was the handling